SelflessPotato/Typically_Bot/README.md

 You will also need a Discord server to test your bot in.
 Instructions on creating a bot on the portal and inviting it to your test server should be easily found on Google, and, as such, are not replicated here.
 Be sure to note your bot's token, as you will need it when setting up your .env file.
+Your server should also be set up with a channel for admin messages and a role to ping when errors occur.

 Once you have created your bot within Discord and invited it to your server, you can then set up and run the bot itself: